mikeguardiola/azure-network-protocols/README.md

 <img src="https://imgur.com/SXCzS5h.png"/>
 </p>
 <p>
-Now we are going to explore SSH Traffic on the network.
+Now we are going to explore SSH (Secure Shell) Traffic on the network.
 Within Wireshark, type "ssh" into the search bar and hit enter.
 Also, click on the green fin to restart the capturing process.
 </p>
 <br />